 Located on the left side of the handlebar.
 When compressed, the brake is applied.
-When released, it automatically returns to its original position.
-Braking effect is proportionate to the pressure applied on the lever.
+When released, it automatically returns to tis original position.
+Braking effect is proportionate to the pressure applied on the lever and to the type of terrain and its snow coverage.